michelmourasilva/dev-datascience-enviroment-airflow-spark/README.md

 ![alt text](docs/images/ApacheAirflow_connection.png)

->[!WARNING]

-But for this simulation in Docker, this configuration will be executed via Airflow's Dag (configuration_dag.py).
+:warning: But for this simulation in Docker, this configuration will be executed via Airflow's Dag (configuration_dag.py).

 ## Using Notebooks